D5101, 5101, 24101

 D5101 was noted at Derby Works during June.

 After seven years at Gateshead, D5101 was transferred to Leeds Holbeck in October.

 Condition no month: green livery with small yellow warning panels, squared upper corners, warning panel covers frame level stripe, shortened fuel tank, full size water tank, blanking plates fitted, hand/footholds present, ridge sided sandboxes, three-rung bogie mounted footsteps, engine exhaust in original position, steam style shedplate on cab front.

-D5101 was noted at Glasgow Works during October.
+D5101 was noted at Glasgow Works during October in blue/yellow livery.

 A re-shuffling of the fleet took place to bring to an end the few remaining NBL & Claytons locomotives on the Scottish Region.
 Part of this plan involved Type 2s from Gateshead & Holbeck, 5099, 5100/101 moved to Polmadie (66A) in July, whilst 5096/97/98 followed in October.

 When Polmadie shed closed in March 5098 - 5101 moved across town to Eastfield (65A).

 On May 24th the 16.40 Dundee - Glasgow Queen Street with 5101 was noted in Eastfield Loop piloted by two Class 20s.

 D5101 was noted at Glasgow Works during August.